open-voice-interoperability/docs/specifications/AssistantManifest/1.0.0/AssistantManifestSpec.md

 This document specifies the Open-Floor Assistant Manifest object format.
 It was developed as part of the Open Floor project within the Open Voice Interoperability Initiative  - LF AI & Data Foundation (Open-Floor) Assistant Manifest.

 #### 0.2 Assistant Manifest Purpose
-The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique serviceUrl.
+The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique _speakerUri_.
 The manifest can be thought of as the curriculum vitae of the conversational agent and a public record of the services that it offers.
 It can be used, for example, by other agents or users to decide whether to invite a particular agent to join a conversation.
 In this regard, it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.

 #### 0.3 Approach and Potential Uses
 The Assistant Manifest intentionally avoids the use of any domain-specific schemas or ontologies.
 This follows the philosophy of the Open Voice Interoperability Initiative regarding a dependence on natural language to give the loosest possible linkage between components.